MNieginski/Seaside_Shenanigans_Squad/README.md

 ## Next Steps
 Fun future additions to think about:
-- error duck quacks whenever you click him
+- Error Duck quacks whenever you click him